morninj/django-layout/docs/staging.rst

 First, commit all local changes to the repository.

 Next, launch a new staging server.
 On Amazon Web Services, for instance, launch a new EC2 instance.
-Remember that this configuration uses Ubuntu 12.04 LTS 64-bit (though other Debian-based Linux distributions should work fine).
+Remember that this configuration uses Ubuntu Server 12.04 LTS 64-bit (though other Debian-based Linux distributions should work fine).

 The staging server will be almost identical to the production server.
 Most of the settings below will also apply in production.